-B. Committees Reporting to the Senior Vice President
+B. Committees Reporting to the Vice President for Business and Finance

-The Building Naming Advisory Committee shall be composed of one faculty member from each college who will serve two-year terms; one academic dean who serves a two-year term; Faculty Senate President; Foundation President; Alumni Association President; Student Government Association President; Vice President for Advancement and University Relations; and the Senior Vice President, who will serve as chair.
+The Building Naming Advisory Committee shall be composed of one faculty member from each academic cohort who will serve two-year terms; one academic dean who serves a two-year term; Faculty Senate President; Foundation President; Alumni Association President; Student Government Association President; Vice President for University Advancement; and the Vice President for Business and Finance, who will serve as chair.

 The Building Naming Advisory Committee shall fulfill its functions as set forth in TBR Policy 4:02:05:01 Naming Buildings and Facilities and Building Plaques and MTSU Policy IV:06:04 Naming Buildings and Facilities, Building Plaques to consider and make recommendations for the naming of MTSU buildings, facilities, grounds, and identifiable sub-units or components thereof.
 The Committee shall consider all suggested namings which satisfy the criteria cited in TBR Policy 4:02:05:01 and MTSU Policy No. IV:06:04.
 The Committee shall submit a report to the President that includes a recommendation for the naming, documentation of all suggestions considered, and justification for its recommendation.

-The Environmental Health and Safety Committee should be composed of one member from each division of the University recommended by the Vice President of that division; a member from Athletics recommended by the Director of Athletics; one classified employee from Business and Finance as recommended by the Senior Vice President; a faculty member recommended by the Faculty Senate; and a student recommended by the President of SGA.
+The Environmental Health and Safety Committee should be composed of one member from each division of the University recommended by the Vice President of that division; a member from Athletics recommended by the Director of Athletics; one classified employee from Business and Finance as recommended by the Vice President for Business and Finance; a faculty member recommended by the Faculty Senate; the Sexual Assault Intervention Liaison; and a student recommended by the President of SGA.
 The following should serve as ex officio members: one Coordinator from each division; the Environmental Health and Safety Officer; the Director of News and Media Relations; the Director of University Police; the University Counsel; the Director of Human Resources; the Industrial Hygienist; the Environmental Engineer.
 The Committee shall invite special expertise, as needed, to attend depending on the issues being addressed.
-The chair of the committee will be appointed by the Senior Vice President and will be a one-year appointment eligible for re-appointment if desired.
+The chair of the committee will be appointed by the Vice President for Business and Finance and will be a one-year appointment eligible for re-appointment if desired.

 The Environmental Health and Safety Committee was established in accordance with MTSU Policy IV:00:01 Environmental Health and Safety.
 The responsibilities of the committee include, but are not limited to, the following: